Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

-where we neglected\footnote{The constant divergent term could be understood as the string analogue of the divergent rest mass of the non-relativistic particle, which needs to be subtracted from the action.} constant and total derivative terms which scales with positive powers of $T$.
-We rescale the world-sheet time as $\tau \rightarrow 2 \tau$ in order to make the overall factor of the quadratic Hamiltonian canonical\footnote{The quadratic Hamiltonian appears in the expansion with an overall factor of $1/4$, instead of the canonical $1/2$.}.
-The leading term $\mathcal{L}_2$ in the gauge-fixed action is the one corresponding to the quadratic Hamiltonian
+where we omitted the constant term and the total derivative term linear in the fields, which are irrelevant for the dynamics.
+After rescaling the world-sheet time $\tau \rightarrow 2 \tau$ in order to make the overall coefficient of the quadratic Hamiltonian canonical\footnote{The quadratic Hamiltonian appears in the expansion with an overall factor of $1/4$, instead of the canonical $1/2$.}, we find that the leading term $\mathcal{L}_2$ describes 8 free massless fields in 2d flat space,